dwjclark11/dwjclark11/README.md

 # About
-I am currently a Software Developer focusing on backend development using C++.
+I am currently a Software Developer working at Apocalypse Studios.
 I am constantly trying to improve my skills every day working on my own projects.
 I am also a father to four wonderful children.
 So if I am not working, I am having a good time with my children, playing games, cooking, skateboarding, etc.

 # Social Media Profiles